ameserole/HackOfTheDrones/App/modules/ssh_login/README.md

 passwords.txt is the most common passwords ~10,000

-\nssh_login is the brute force login
+ssh_login is the brute force ssh login